ExpenseBot for the USA

 Home Office (Form 8829)Simplified method ($5/sq ft, max 300 sq ft = $1,500) or actual expenses method — rent, mortgage interest, utilities, insurance pro-rated by office percentage

 ExpenseBot auto-categorizes 23 of 24 Schedule C expense categories — the only exception is Depletion (Line 12), which applies to natural resource businesses only.
 For 1099 contractors and freelancers, every deduction you're likely to claim is tracked automatically.
 Your year-end report maps directly to Schedule C so you (or your CPA) can transfer totals line by line.
+Filing across the border?
+See the Canadian expense tracker for T2125 mapping or the UK expense tracker for HMRC Self Assessment.

 Schedule C Line 9: Mileage Tracker →|Freelancer & 1099 Expense Tracking →|Free Schedule C Expense Template →